BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-un-manager.md

 **Bill Raymond:** Yeah.
 And I think you and I have both seen this maybe even more than normal because we're both consultants, right?
 So if you're working on a project in your organization, you probably have that one project and maybe another tertiary one, you do that for six or eight months and then you do another one as consultants, we're regularly. kicking off new projects and we're watching, all of these scopes of work, if you will, go out to customers.
 And I absolutely was that person, the optimistic one.
 I consider myself to be a very optimistic person.
 And so I always think well, we can do this faster then the rest of the team thinks that we can.
 And one of the challenges of course, was that we thought we're implementing packaged software.
 And that's the wrong way to think about it.

 **Bill Raymond:** I was thinking about that as we're implementing package software, we have the experts on this package software.
 We can come in and we can do it.
-But one of the things that we don't realize, and that's the thing where I had to step back, and this was one of my big, unmanaged moments, if you will, was that I realized we're not implementing software.
+But one of the things that we don't realize, and that's the thing where I had to step back, and this was one of my big, UNMANAGED moments, if you will, was that I realized we're not implementing software.
 What we're doing is implementing change in an organization.

 **Bill Raymond:** That organization, if they want to be more productive using our software, that means that we have to introduce productivity gains.
 And that means that we have to maybe change the way people work.
 It might mean we need to change roles.
 It might mean that the culture needs to change.
 And so there's all these other elements behind that, and it ends up being a much larger and complex thing.